Mythbusting

 "Will fishing be negatively impacted?"

-Will offshore wind farms ruin fishing in Port Stephens and the Hunter?
+Will offshore wind farms ruin fishing in the Hunter and Port Stephens?

 Should fishers/anglers be worried about Hunter offshore wind?